Common side effects

 When to seek help

-If you are concerned about your safety, call 111.
-Tell them you have had a COVID-19 vaccination so they can assess you properly.
+If you have an immediate concern about your safety, call 111.
+Tell them you have had a COVID-19 vaccination, or have or had COVID-19 so they can assess you properly.

 If you have had a severe or immediate allergic reaction to any vaccine or injection in the past, tell your vaccinator when you arrive.